-10 Surprisingly Simple Ways To Increase Your Case Acceptance
+Dentists: 10 Amazingly Simple Ways To Increase Case Acceptance Rate

 Whether you’ve just started a new practice or have been in the business for years, low patient acceptance rate is one of the most common issues a dentist faces.

 For the most part, the problem has nothing to do with you or your practice -- dental visits have been decreasing nationwide for years.

 In 2014, 52.3% of people said they visited the dentist every six months, while more than one in five said they hadn’t been to the dentist in the last few years.

 That said, there’s still plenty you can do within your practice to increase patient treatment plan acceptance rate.
 Here are 10 easy dental case acceptance tips to help you earn more per patient and improve their dental health in the process.

 Your treatment presentations are the most crucial interaction you have with your patient to improve acceptance rates.
 There’s a lot of value in doing the presentations yourself, but that’s not always realistic.

 No matter who does your treatment plan presentation - your treatment plan coordinator, your back office assistant or your hygienist - it’s your job to make sure they’re good at it.

 So take the time to monitor them in action.
 Note their style, wording, and personality.
 How are patients responding?
 If it’s you giving the presentation, make the same critical analysis of yourself.
 Or better yet, ask a brave soul on your team to evaluate you.

 Dr. Mark Costes recently discussed the importance of improving your treatment presentation in a podcast with the Dental Success Institute.
 He said: